rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The random outranking digraph oriented by its initial and terminal prekernels

-   *Figure 10*: The strict outranking digraph oriented by its initial and terminal prekernels
+   *Figure 10*: The strict outranking digraph oriented by its best and worst choice recommendations

-Grey arrows represent here an indeterminate preferential situation.
-Action 'a1' appears to be rather incomparable to all the other, except action 'a7'.
-It may be interesting to compare this result with a Copeland ranking of this outranking digraph (see :ref:`Ranking-tutorial-label`).
+The grey arrows in Fig.10, like the one between actions 'a4' and 'a1', represent indeterminate preferential situations.
+Action 'a1' appears hence to be rather incomparable to all the other, except action 'a7'.
+It may be interesting to compare this result with a Copeland ranking of the underlying performance tableau (see :ref:`Ranking-tutorial-label`).

 >>> g.showHTMLPerformanceHeatmap(colorLevels=5,
 ...         ndigits=0, Correlations=True)